spite/PanomNom.js/README.md

 **Note: loader.loadFromLocation is only available for PANOMNOM.GoogleStreetViewLoader**

-Please see the exampls folder for proper implementations of each case.
+Please see the examples folder for proper implementations of each case.

 #License